-Satisfactory academic progress standards for resident students as found in the financial aid and the academic information sections of the TFC Catalog also apply to students in the online programs.
+Satisfactory academic progress standards for resident students as found in the financial aid section of the TFC Catalog also apply to students in the online programs.

 STUDENT SERVICES

 For Administrative Services the following offices may be contacted.
 In each case, online student status should be mentioned.